blessing-mufaro/vapt-engagement-guide/README.md

 5. Reporting

 - The structure within each section may differ slightly as content is added but that's the basic gist - and again, suggestions are welcome 🙃
+- For exploitation and privilege escalation there will be separate folders with Proof of Concept (POC) notes for various exploits.
+Illustrations for these POCs can be in the form of videos, screenshots and textual writeups.
+- Reference can be made to publicly accessible vulnerable machines on platforms like Try Hack Me, Vulnhub or Hack The Box to illustrate a POC with a practical example.